HewlettPackard/python-opsramp/README.md

   - update(definition) -> "definition" is a Python dict specifying the changes to be made to this instance.
 The contents are described in the OpsRamp docs and helper functions to construct them exist in the Integrations class.
+  - set\_auth\_type(self, auth\_type) -> sets the authentication type for this
+  integration to one of "OAUTH2", "WEBHOOK", "BASIC" and returns a dict that contains the keys etc that are needed to connect to this integration using that auth method.
+Note that OUTH2 secret values are redacted by default in the API response.

 ## The API objects and direct REST calls